armijnhemel/devicecode/doc/cli.md

 ## Dumping data

 To quickly dump data the `dump` mode of the CLI can be used.
+A good use for this is to find out the valid values in the data set, so they can be used in the TUI, which (currently) cannot display the full list of values.

-Several things can be displayed:
+The following things can be displayed:

 * `baudrate_jtag` - baud rate used for JTAG
 * `baudrate_serial` - baud rate used for serial